 Important: Check the lights and any other electrical work in the slide.
 It is not unusual to have a small 12-volt line in the side walls to run the lights in the ceiling of the slide.
 I had one on one side and had to repair it.
 Be sure to have a good look.

 Don’t trim off any of the silicone that squeezes out during the install until the 24 hour cure time is over.
-Cut this excess silicone with a sharp razor knife and remove.
+Cut this excess silicone with a sharp razor knife and remove it.
 You should have a permanent and attractive seal.
-Because I used white silicone you cannot see any of the cut area through the plexiglass.
+Because I used white silicone you cannot see any of the cut areas through the plexiglass.

 For the interior trim, my camper cabinetry is oak colored so that is what I used.